sharepointoscar/MEANS/README.md

 # Getting Started #

 ## Prerequisites ##
+Before you begin, you should make sure you have installed all these prerequisites on your development machine.

+####Node.js & npm#####
+Download & Install Node.js and the npm package manager, if you encounter any problems, you can also use this Github Gist to install Node.js.

+######MongoDB####
+Download & Install MongoDB, and make sure it's running on the default port (27017).

+####Bower####
+You're going to use the Bower Package Manager to manage your front-end packages, in order to install it make sure you've installed Node.js and npm, then install bower globally using npm:

+	$ npm install -g bower

+####Grunt####
+You're going to use the Grunt Task Runner to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:

+	$ npm install -g grunt-cli
+Note: Your user might not have the permissions to install package globally, so use a super user or sudo or run with admin provledges for windows command

 Ensure you have **Sails v0.10** installed on your machine by executing the following commands:

     $ sudo npm install sails@beta -g